MDK-Packs/CB_Lab4Layer/README.md

-Board        | Base setup of a evaluation board; it includes CMSIS-Drivers and typically uses the device SDK RTOS         | RTOS kernel used in the example application Socket       | IP (internet) communication; frequently a TCP/IP stack WiFi         | WiFi Shield used in the example; a separate layer to make it easy to change Arduino shields App          | Application example; for IoT Cloud examples it contains typically a Cloud SDK
+Board        | Base setup of a evaluation board; it includes CMSIS-Drivers and typically uses the device SDK RTOS         | RTOS kernel used in the example application Socket       | IP (internet) communication; frequently a TCP/IP stack Module       | WiFi Shield used in the example; a separate layer to make it easy to change Arduino shields App          | Application example; for IoT Cloud examples it contains typically a Cloud SDK

 The examples are composed in a way that the device configuration is preserved and can be adopted to the